-In this tutorial, you will learn how to create a See-Through Cabinet by applying a semi-realistic glass texture effect.
-You will learn how to add multiple fills and strokes in order to create shadows and highlights to your illustration, and you will also learn to use the Pathfinder Panel and the Transparency Panel.
+In this lamp vector tutorial, you will learn how to create a Bubble Lamp Vector by applying a semi-realistic glass texture effect, which you could then transfer to so many other projects.
+You will learn how to combine the Clipping Mask and the Gaussian Blur in order to create shadows and highlights to your lamp vector illustration, and you will also learn to use the Pathfinder Panel and the Transparency Panel.
 Let’s begin!

 What You’ll Be Creating The original Godzilla movie is probably one of the most important and influential monster movies of all time.
 If you’re a big fan of cinema, you have probably already heard about the new Hollywood remake, which is currently being promoted with some astounding artwork.
 In this tutorial, we will create a fan-made movie poster, astutely named Goodzilla in Adobe Photoshop.
 Let’s get started!
 Tutorial Assets The following assets were used during the production of this tutorial.
 Make sure to download them before getting started.
 If they are not available, please find alternatives.
 Hong Kong 5 Godzilla